-The chart below enables you to get more details concerning a museum near Petite Martinique.
+The chart below provides you with more details concerning a museum you might enjoy near Petite Martinique.

 |The Carriacou Museum||(473) 443-8288||2.0 mi.
 East-Northeast of Central L'esterre||Carriacou|

-Enjoy discovering the history of places you visit?
-If so, you might want to visit one or two of these historical sites during your time on Petite Martinique.
+In case you enjoy experiencing the historical roots of foreign countries, you might want to visit a few of these historical sites while vacationing on Petite Martinique.

 An alternative landmark could be Ningo Well.
-It's a historical site near Petite Martinique.
+It's a historical site just outside Petite Martinique.
 This old well is one of the few remaining fully functional stone wells in existence, especially ones built by colonial forces.
 While it may not seem much now, this well would have been crucial in the settling of the area, and likely insured the success of the nearby plantation for some time.